ACE View — a natural language interface to knowledge engineering

 Note: shows an old version of ACE View (v1.2.1)

-ACE View is an ontology and rule editor that uses Attempto Controlled English (ACE) in order to create, view and edit OWL 2 ontologies and SWRL rulesets.
+ACE View is an ontology and rule editor that uses Attempto Controlled English (ACE) in order to create, view, edit and query OWL ontologies and SWRL rulesets.

 In many cases you don't have to know the details of OWL and SWRL — the ACE view hides them from you.
 But you do have to know ACE.
-In order to get started read: Writing OWL ontologies in ACE.
-Later visit the Attempto project website to learn more.
+In order to learn ACE visit the Attempto project website and read e.g. Writing OWL ontologies in ACE.

 If you have questions, then post them to the Attempto Mailing List.